DANGER: - DO NOT reach into roasting chamber or do any repair work when the roaster is plugged in.

 There are four main locations from which most noises can be created.

 The numbers in the above photos are where unwanted sounds are likely to originate.
+The numbers in these photos are referenced in the headings below.

 1 - FRONT BEARING PLATE